krishna2808/krishna2808/README.md

 I am familiar with basic DevOps concepts such as Docker, Docker-compose and have used AWS as my primary cloud infrastructure.
 I am proficient in Python, and Javascript.
 I have experience working with frameworks like Django, DRF, Flask, and FastAPI.

-I also have experience working with various databases, including MySQL, Postgresql, and Mongo DB.
+I also have experience working with various databases, including MySQL, Postgresql.
 I have extensive experience with AWS services such as s3, Lambda, EC2, EBS, RDS, IAM, VPC,

 <img align="right" alt="GIF" src="https://media.giphy.com/media/nGMnDqebzDcfm/giphy.gif" width="400px"/>